 I make these cuts pretty consistently with this saw, have been doing this for years.
 So…must be doing SOMEthing right…right?

 This is probably going to be boring (and redundant) for most glassworkers, but I thought I’d get all my saw work info down in a single post.

 I am NOT pretending to be an expert in shop equipment terminology (as you can see by the updates/comments in the three years since it was originally written), or the last word in how to coldwork.

 There are already some excellent tutorials and videos on using tile saws to cut glass, so it’s not really about how YOU should do it.
-If you’re not sure of the basics, I STRONGLY urge you to buy Jonathan Schmuck‘s very good book on coldworking.
+If you’re not sure of the basics, I STRONGLY urge you to buy Johnathan Schmuck‘s (he has changed his name, BTW, to Johnathan Turner) very good book on coldworking.

 1. The most important part of my tilesaw is the blade.

 My el cheapo tilesaw came with three diamond blades (what a deal, eh?).
 I was happy to get them, they’re great for making rough cuts for later coldworking.
 They’re also not bad for cutting ceramic tile.

 But they are 2mm thick (about .085 inches) and my goodness they take a HUGE kerf out of the glass. (the kerf is the material removed by the blade–it’s the width of the blade plus whatever wobble widens it slightly.

 I measured those cuts, and I’m losing around 3mm PER SLICE.
 That means that with every pass of the saw, I’m losing the thickness of 1 sheet of glass.

 Worse, if I’m very very careful, that blade will slice the glass to about 3/8 inch thick with a moderate amount of chipping and breaking.
 No amount of slowing down or skill that I’ve tried so far will make a finer cut.